cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 element in the scalar field `GG` and pkX is the product of skX and the group's fixed generator.

+For base mode, servers do not need the public key `pkS` produced by KeyGen.

 The verifiable mode setup functions for creating client and server contexts are below.